kmcg3/Project-IV/README.md

 ## Visualising Results

 After the simulation, the lowest energy configuration is saved in the `lowest` file.
-You can visualise it with:
+You can visualise it with [`view_coords.py`](temp/NewGmin/user/lamina_phase_diagram/view_coords.py):

 ```bash
 python3 view_coords.py
 ```

+Lengths of each filament in the bundle should be printed in the terminal.

 Make sure:
 - You are in `lamina_phase_diagram`;